-The school offers opportunities for English Learners to develop high levels of academic attainment in English and to meet the same academic content and student academic achievement standards that all children are expected to attain.
+The District offers opportunities doe resident English Learners to achieve at high levels in academic subjects and to meet the same challenging State academic standards that all children are expected to meet.
 Initially, all students who enroll in the district will be required to complete a Home Language Survey (HLS).
 When a student is identified on the Home Language Survey as having a primary language other than English spoken in the home or they themselves speak another language other than English, he/she will be screened using the W-APT or MODEL for Kindergarten for possible EL services.
 Parents will be notified of the results and recommended placement within 30 days of registration.
 Parents may meet with the Language Acquisition Director regarding placement.
 Eligible EL's will then be placed in the Dual Language Enrichment Program, self-contained English as a Second Language/Transitional Bilingual room or other appropriate placements based on the student's individual language needs.
-Parents/guardians of English Learners will be: (1) given an opportunity to provide input to the program, and (2) provided notification regarding their child's placement in, and information about, the District's English Learners programs.
+Parents/guardians of English Learners will be informed how they can: 1) be involved in the education of their children; 2) be active participants in assisting their children to attain English proficiency, achieve at high levels within a well-rounded education, and meet the challenging State academic standards expected of all students; and 3) participate and serve on the District's transitional Bilingual Education Programs Parent Advisory Committee.

-RtI - Response to Intervention
+Rtl - Response to Intervention

-The process of providing interventions to students who are at risk for academic and social-emotional/behavioral problems is called Response to Intervention or Rtl.
-The Rtl process is a multi-step approach to providing services and interventions to students who struggle with learning and behavior in the school setting at increasing levels of intensity.
+The process of providing interventions to students who are at risk for academic and social-emotional/behavioral problems is called Response to Intervention or RtI.
+The RtI process is a multi-step approach to providing services and interventions to students who struggle with learning and behavior in the school setting at increasing levels of intensity.
 All students are given a reading fluency and comprehension screening, and a math screening in the fall, the winter, and the spring.
 In addition, students are screened for risk-factors related to social-emotional behaviors.
 All students who do not meet the set expectations on the screenings, who are below standards on testing criteria, or who are referred by their classroom teacher are given further testing to determine if they are in need of interventions.
 If interventions are needed, students will receive these interventions during the regular school day.
 The progress made by students at each stage of intervention is closely monitored.
 The information gained from an RtI process is used by school personnel and parents to adapt instruction and to make decisions regarding the student's educational program.